Getting Started

 In this example, we initialize a 2-dimensional array of numbers, and then we inspect the properties of this array, copy the array, and manipulate the element values.
-The example can be followed online.
+The example can be followed online on Compiler Explorer.

 The individual elements are initialized from a nested rectangular list.